Wąbrzeźno: History

-At the beginning of the 14th century, a revitalization of the church and the city was begun, led by the then-current bishop of Chełmno, Herman von Prizna.
-A wall was also constructed around the city to further its protection, and a castle was constructed in the city's northwestern corner.
-However, the city, the wall, the surrounding villages, and the castle were all completely destroyed in the Thirteen Years' War between the Teutonic Knights and the Poles.
+At the beginning of the 14th century, a revitalization of the church and the town was begun, led by the then-current bishop of Chełmno, Herman von Prizna.
+A wall was also constructed around the town to further its protection, and a castle was constructed in the town's northwestern corner.
+However, the town, the wall, the surrounding villages, and the castle were all completely destroyed in the Thirteen Years' War between the Teutonic Knights and the Poles.
 Afterwards, all of these were reconstructed, and the castle at Wambresia served as the official residence of the Bishops until 1773.

 The town joined the Prussian Confederation, which opposed Teutonic rule, and upon the request of which King Casimir IV Jagiellon reincorporated the territory to the Kingdom of Poland in 1454.
 On 28 May 1454 the town pledged allegiance to the Polish King in Toruń.
 After the end of the Thirteen Years' War, which ended with the Second Peace of Thorn (1466), the Teutonic Knights renounced claims to the town, and recognized it as part of Poland.
 Administratively it was located in the Chełmno Voivodeship in the province of Royal Prussia in the Greater Poland Province.
 Bishop of Chełmno and Polish diplomat, Jan Dantyszek, with the consent of King Sigismund I the Old, issued a new privilege to Wąbrzeźno and granted the coat of arms in 1534.

 The town was plundered by the Swedes during the Polish–Swedish War in 1629, and destroyed during the Swedish invasion of Poland in 1655.
 Wąbrzeźno was hit by a plague epidemic in 1630 and a major portion of the town also burned down in a devastating fire in 1700.